udacity/FSND-P4-Design-A-Game/Project-Description.md

 ###Task 6 (optional):
 If you created a two-player game in Task 2, you might want to try implementing a notification system!
-When one user 'makes' a move, add a task to the task queue to notify the User's opponent that its their turn.
+When one user makes a move, add a task to the task queue to notify the User's opponent that it's their turn.
 You can use the `SendReminderEmail` handler in main.py as a template.
 However, remember that you will need to pass parameters to identify the game and User that should receive the reminder.
-Don't forget ton update `app.yaml` with the new Handler listing.
+Don't forget to update `app.yaml` with the new Handler listing.
 Finally, consult Google App Engine documentation for [Using Push Queues in Python](https://cloud.google.com/appengine/docs/python/taskqueue/overview-push).